brodo/friendly-vector-format/README.md

 It is simple to implement renderers and parsers for FVF.

 ## 3. Compatible
-FVF is convertable to SVG and to common raster formats.
+It is convertable to SVG and to common raster formats.

 ## TODO: